Home

 Year: This column indicates the year for which the values in each row correspond to.

-Value: The example circled indicates this coin was worth $42.50 in VG-8 condition in the year 1985.
+Value: The examples circled indicates this coin was worth $5775 in XF-40 condition in the year 2011, but fell to $5300 by 2015.

 Return Rate %: Show the effective percentage annual return rate, from the year in the far left column to the present.
-The example circles indicates this coin in F-12 condition advanced at a rate of 9.02% annually from 1950 to 2008.
-The same coin grew at an annual rate of 8.45% from 2003 to 2008.
+The example circled indicates this coin in VF-20 condition advanced at a rate of 8.12% annually from 1950 to 2015.
+The same coin grew at an annual rate of 5.00% from 1980 to 2015, and 4.69 a year from 1995 to 2015.
+However, it lost 1.94 percent annually from 2009 to 2015.

-Coin Value Tables: An In Depth Explanation
+Coin Value Tables: An Explanation

 The Primary Purpose of the Coin Value Tables